Break-Even Analysis: Formula & Examples

 How to Calculate it in Units?

-BEP in Units = Fixed Costs / (Sales Price per Unit – Variable Costs per Unit)
+Break-Even Point (Units) = Fixed Costs / (Sales Price per Unit – Variable Costs per Unit)

 At the Break-Even Point (BEP), your business isn’t losing money, but it’s not making a profit either.